 Pairing of a protege with a mentor.

-Monthly protege meetings (referred to as workshops) will be facilitated by Faculty Excellence Award winners in either teaching, research, or service.
+Periodically protege meetings (referred to as workshops) will be facilitated by Faculty Excellence Award winners.

-Meetings between protege and mentor to discuss realities of being a tenure track faculty member.
+Meetings between protege and mentor to discuss the realities of being a faculty member.

 Proteges are provided guidance in producing their own Faculty Career Development Plan.

-Letter sent to appropriate department chair from the FMP program acknowledging completion.
+Letter from the Office of the Provost sent to the appropriate department chair from the FMP program acknowledging FMP completion.

-If you are either a tenure track faculty member interested in participating as a protégé, or a senior faculty member with tenure interested in serving as a mentor, please contact Dr. David Montague at email@example.com or 501.683.7227.
+If you are either a faculty member interested in participating as a protégé, or a faculty member interested in serving as a mentor, please contact Dr. David Montague at firstname.lastname@example.org or 501.683.7227.